microsoft/prose/documentation/prose/tutorial.md

 For the first one, we need to learn a list of regular expressions that match to the left and to the right of given position.
 There are many techniques for doing that; in this tutorial, we will assume that we have a predefined list of "common" regexes like `/[0-9]+/`, and enumerate them exhaustively at a given position.

-> **Note:** to make the semantics of `RegexPosition(in, rr, k)` and its witness functions consistent, we need to agree on what does it mean for a regex to "match" at a given position.
+> **Note:** to make the semantics of `RegexPosition(inp, rr, k)` and its witness functions consistent, we need to agree on what does it mean for a regex to "match" at a given position.
 > If we take a standard definition of "matching", and simply test each regex at each position, we will later run into problems when determining the corresponding `k` for each regex.
 >
-> Consider a string `in = "abc def"`.
-We would like a program `RegexPosition(in, RegexPair(//, /[a-z]+/), 1)` to match before a second word in `in` -- in this case, at position #4.
+> Consider a string `inp = "abc def"`.
+We would like a program `RegexPosition(inp, RegexPair(//, /[a-z]+/), 1)` to match before a second word in `inp` -- in this case, at position #4.
 > However, for that we need to assume *non-overlapping* semantics of regex matches, since the regex `/[a-z]+/` also matches at positions #0, #1, and #2.
-> In fact, there are 6 matches of this regex in `in`, but only two "words", by a "common sense" definition.
+> In fact, there are 6 matches of this regex in `inp`, but only two "words", by a "common sense" definition.
 > Therefore, instead of testing a regex at each position, we need to first run it against the entire string, record a list of non-overlapping matches, and only then test a position for a match in that list.
 >
 > For computational efficiency, ideally we should *cache* the run of each predefined regex against each input string in the examples before the learning session starts.